ubclaunchpad/club-manager-server/README.md

 ### `yarn lint`

-Runs TSLint to ensure that your code is conforming to standards.
+Runs ESLint to ensure that your code is conforming to standards.